 Nebraska awards the most Doctors degree research scholarships in Biological/Biosystems Engineering of all US states with 7 degrees being awarded last year.
 Students interested in Biological/Biosystems Engineering can expect about 66% percent of their fellow classmates to be men and 34% percent to be women.
 The majority students graduating in this field earn a Bachelors degree.
 The average annual income for a graduate with a bachelor's degree in Biological/Biosystems Engineering is $64,763.

-If you want to major in Biological/Biosystems Engineering, then you should consider attending the University of Nebraska-Lincoln!
-This institution grants approximately 7 degrees at the Doctors degree research scholarship level in Biological/Biosystems Engineering annually.
+If you want to major in Biological/Biosystems Engineering, then you should consider attending Auburn University!
+This institution grants approximately 2 degrees at the Doctors degree research scholarship level in Biological/Biosystems Engineering annually.

-Some top jobs related to Biological/Biosystems Engineering, include Architectural and Engineering Managers and Bioengineers and Biomedical Engineers, both of which are in high demand.
+Some top jobs related to Biological/Biosystems Engineering, include Engineers, All Other and Architectural and Engineering Managers, both of which are in high demand.
 Though there are positions that pay more, such as Architectural and Engineering Managers. the most available position for Biological/Biosystems Engineering majors is Engineering Teachers, Postsecondary.